claritylab/lucida/lucida/imagematching/README.md

 ## Notes:

-1. `opencv_asr` contains the implementation of the OpenCV IMM service.
+1. `opencv_imm` contains the implementation of the OpenCV IMM service.

 2. If you want to create and use another IMM implementation, you can start by making a directory parallel to `opencv_asr` and modify `Makefile`.